keyper/keyper-android-sdk-sample/README.md

 You can use: `sdk.getRecommendedAction(bundle);`, which will return a `KeyperNotificationRecommendedHostAppAction` enum.

 The enum has a few recommended actions, which you can use as a hint to infer what kind of PendingIntent to set.
 In general, you can prepare a pending intent showing the KeyperTicketsActivity or your own wrapping activity of KeyperTicketsFragment, or you have to first login and then start the KeyperTicketsActivity or your own one.

+If you, for some reason, want to always display a notification in the status bar, then you can initialize the sdk with the `displayNotificationsInStatusBar(true)` method.
+This will force `handleNotification` to always display the PN.
+There is also a helper method `sdk.displayNotificationInStatusBar(bundle, pendingIntent);` which allows you to directly display a push notification.
+Once again, be sure to check the recommended action, in order to setup the pending intent correctly.

+#### InApp Notifications
+Some apps will want to display the notifications as In-App Notifications.
+In order to deserialize the message, there is a helper method `sdk.getKeyperNotification(Bundle)`, that retrieves a POJO of the keyper notification.
+Currently this is a very simple class with only to fields `title` and `text`.
+In the future, this will be extended to provide more infos as they become necessary.

 ### Deep Linking with Branch.io